kashmir54/kashmir54.github.io/_flipper/voyagerrf_pro/index.md

 ## Intro

 During the developement of the [VoyagerRFv1](https://kashmir54.github.io/flipper/wifi/) and [VoyagerRFv2](https://kashmir54.github.io/flipper/voyagerrf_v2/) I focused on flexibility, so I can use nRF24 or CC1101 whenever I needed.
 Using more and more the Flipper, I realized that I used much more the nRF24 instead of the CC1101 because of the jobs I do, so I wanted to upgrade that nRF24 part and let go the CC1101.
-That's why I developed the VoyagerRF Pro, a board focused on the 2.4GHz, WiFi, BLE and propietary protocols with an upgraded.
-The board is compatible with all firmwares: Unleashed, Roguemaster, Official, Momentum, etc.
+That's why I developed the VoyagerRF Pro, a board focused on the 2.4GHz, WiFi, BLE 5.0 and propietary protocols with an upgraded nRF24 module, the [E01-2G4M27SX chip](https://www.cdebyte.com/products/E01-2G4M27SX).
+The board is compatible with all firmwares: Unleashed, Momentum, Roguemaster, Official, etc.

 Main features of this VoyagerRF Pro version: